 Each year you must use all the funds you’ve allotted to your FSA.
 Otherwise, you’ll lose your money.
 The state doesn’t want you to forfeit your money, so when the year’s over, you get a grace period.
 At the end of the calendar year:

-- You have until March 15 to receive reimbursable services
+- You have until March 15 of the following year to receive reimbursable services

-- You have until March 31 to submit any claims to Navia for reimbursement
+- You have until March 31 of the following year to submit any claims to Navia for reimbursement